Table of Contents

 • Collateral: Do you have any assets that can act as collateral for the loan?

 • Conditions: How much do you need, and what do you need it for?
-What are the going interest rates right now?
+What are the current interest rates?

-Different lenders will approach these factors in their own way.
-For example, if you aren’t able to meet the collateral criteria but have an otherwise qualified application, you may still qualify for the loan.
+Different lenders may approach these factors differently.
+For example, if you aren’t able to meet the collateral criteria but have a qualified application, you may still qualify for the loan.

-Loan-to-value (LTV) ratio is another key metric lenders use to decide the collateral they need.
+The LTV ratio is another key metric that lenders use to decide the collateral they need.
 LTV is the amount a lender will loan you based on the value of the collateral.
-For example, you may be allowed to borrow 70 percent of the value of the appraised real estate or 60 to 80 percent of ready-to-go inventory.
+For example, you may be allowed to borrow 70% of the value of the appraised real estate or 60% to 80% of ready-to-go inventory.

-Individual lenders consider the LTV ratio differently, so it’s a good idea to ask your lender how they intend to set that value.
+Individual lenders apply different LTV ratios, so it’s a good idea to ask your lender how they intend to set that value.
 The following table offers examples of how much collateral may be needed for a business loan.

 Is Collateral Necessary for Business Loans?